linjinkang/Bioinformatics-R-Code/README.md

 ## 📝 Citation

 If you use these scripts in your research, **please cite the corresponding original paper(s)**.
-The full citation information (authors, title, journal, DOI) is provided in the header comment of each individual script file.

 ## 📂 Data Availability